vinfreecs/genga/docs/Setup.rst

 Requirements
 ------------

-GENGA runs on NVIDIA and on AMD GPUs.
+Originally, GENGA was designed to run on NVIDIA GPUs.
+The current version supports also AMD GPUs, as well as parallel multicore CPU systems by using OpenMP.

+The system requirements are:

+* Nvidia GPUs:

+  * CUDA toolkit
-NVIDIA GPUs must have a compute capability of 3.0 or higher.
+  * GPU with compute capability of 3.0 or higher

+* AMD GPUs:

+  * ROCm and HIP
+  * python3, for translating the CUDA source code to HIP

+* multicore CPUs:

+  * OpenMP
+  * CUDA toolkit (this is still needed to compile the code, even if no GPUs are used)
+  * python3, for translating the CUDA source code to HIP